mrtazz/unwiredcouch.com/content/posts/2023-01-02-pedestrian-programmer.md

 understand what they do or how they are useful.
 Or that I don’t end up implementing them along the way.
-But I’ve found it to be more confusing than helpful to throw design pattern names as jargon around instead of writing code in a form that solves the problem and comment it along the way.</p>
+But I’ve found it to be more confusing than helpful to throw design pattern names as jargon around instead of writing code in a form that solves the problem and comment it along the way.

-<h2 id="take-away">Take away</h2>
+## Take away
-<p>My main point in all of this is not that it’s bad to have a very intricate
-setup, or that you shouldn’t take joy in fiddling with it.
+My main point in all of this is not that it’s bad to have a very intricate setup, or that you shouldn’t take joy in fiddling with it.
 But it’s important to recognise when the hunt for the mythical “zero-friction” state gets in the way of getting things done (and sometimes a little friction is not a bad